limccart7/EE456-limccart/README.md

 # LoRa 1262 Project

 **Class:** EE456
-**Project Name:** LoRa 1262
+**Project Name:** LoRa 1262 GPS Data Transmission

-This project utilizes the SX1262 chip and Raspberry Pi to transmit and receive data using LoRa and FSK modulation.
+This project leverages the SX1262 LoRa module and Raspberry Pi to transmit GPS data wirelessly using LoRa technology.
+The data is then forwarded via TCP/IP to another Raspberry Pi, where it is stored for further use.

 ***********VERY IMPORTANT***********

 - Enable SPI before attempting to transmit or receive.
 Run the following commands:
 `sudo raspi-config`